Midwest Express Airlines Flight 105: Pilot error

 In the initial seconds after the explosion, Flight 105 swayed to the right and left.
 In response, the pilot used the rudder to counteract the plane's movements.
 The examination concluded that the plane was easily controllable and that it could still be controlled properly without the rudder inputs.
 Additionally, the crew made a pitch input, raising the aircraft's nose.

 The crew may have wrongly perceived the nature of the emergency.
 Since the explosion of the engine caused the loss of engine thrust, the speed of the plane decreased.
 This rapid deceleration caused the crew to think that the plane was pitching down, which may explain why the crew made a nose-up input, while in reality, it didn't pitch down.
 This phenomenon is known as a somatogravic illusion.
 However, instead of fixing the situation, the nose-up input that the crew made only caused the plane to decelerate even more.
 The pilot may have suffered spatial disorientation immediately after the emergency.

 The NTSB noted that the plane had banked to the right to such a severe angle that the plane entered a state which investigators call an "accelerated stall".

 Cockpit breakdown

 During the emergency, Captain Martin called for the instrument readings to First Officer Weiss.
-However, Weiss didn't reply to any of his questions or remarks.
+However, Weiss did not reply to any of his questions or remarks.
 Since an emergency had occurred on board the plane, First Officer Weiss should have responded and worked with Martin in order to handle the emergency properly.
 Weiss' failure to respond may have further confused Captain Martin.

 Investigators stated that Weiss also might have been confused by the information on his instruments.
 They also stated that Weiss' action might have been influenced by Midwest Express' "silent cockpit" philosophy.